#Snippets

 blkid

-# Edit the /etc/fstab to mount partition during boot
+# Edit /etc/fstab to mount the partition during boot

 UUID=<uuid> /storage ext4 defaults,discard 0 2